serverpod/relic/doc/site/docs/02-reference/07-middleware.md

   ..get('/api/foo', fooHandler);
 ```

 Since `middlewareC` was added with `use('/api', middlewareC)` it won't impact requests towards other paths, but will be used specifically for `/api/foo`.
-Whereas `middlewareA` and `middlewareB` are both applicable for all paths below `/`.
+In contrast, `middlewareA` and `middlewareB` are both applicable for all paths below `/`.

 Let's look at an example of how middleware will work in same path scope: